UFC 311: Background

 After hosting 17 events in the Greater Los Angeles area, this was the promotion's debut at Intuit Dome, which opened in August 2024.

 The event marked the promotion's third visit to Inglewood and first since UFC 232 in December 2018.
 There were concerns regarding the realization of this event due to the series of recent wildfires affecting Southern California, but the venue's organization assured a week before that it would continue as scheduled.

-A UFC Lightweight Championship bout between former lightweight champion Islam Makhachev and Arman Tsarukyan was originally scheduled to headline the event.
+A UFC Lightweight Championship bout between current lightweight champion Islam Makhachev and Arman Tsarukyan was originally scheduled to headline the event.
 They previously met at UFC Fight Night: Overeem vs. Oleinik in April 2019, where Makhachev defeated Tsarukyan by unanimous decision.
 One day before the event, it was reported that Tsarukyan suffered an injury that forced him to pull out of the fight.
 Renato Moicano, who was originally set to face Beneil Dariush at the same event, stepped in as a replacement for Tsarukyan, and Dariush did not compete at this event.

 A UFC Bantamweight Championship bout between current champion Merab Dvalishvili and undefeated contender Umar Nurmagomedov served as the co-main event.

 A bantamweight bout between The Return of The Ultimate Fighter: Team Volkanovski vs. Team Ortega bantamweight winner Ricky Turcios and Bernardo Sopaj was expected to take place at UFC Fight Night: Magny vs. Prates in November 2024, but it was scrapped after the weigh-ins due to undisclosed medical issues related to Turcios.
 The pairing was rescheduled to take place at this event.

 Grant Dawson and Carlos Diego Ferreira are scheduled to compete in a lightweight bout at the event.
 They were once expected to meet at UFC Fight Night: Santos vs. Walker in October 2021, but Ferreira pulled out due to injury.

 A light heavyweight bout between Johnny Walker and Bogdan Guskov was scheduled for this event.
 However, Walker withdrew from the fight due to an injury and was replaced by promotional newcomer Billy Elekana.

 Zachary Reese and Sedriques Dumas were expected to meet in a middleweight bout at the preliminary card.
 However, Dumas pulled out during fight week and was replaced by the current LFA Middleweight Champion Azamat Bekoev.

 During the event's broadcast, executive producer and one of The Ultimate Fighter creators Craig Piligian was announced as the next "contributor wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas this summer.